 Vargas has twice led the Aggies into the NCAA Tournament, first in 1997 and again in 2000.

-In addition to his coaching duties, Vargas also serves as an instructor in the NM State School of Physical Education, Recreation and Dance and he gives lessons to Las Cruces area tennis players at the NM State Tennis Center.
+In addition to his coaching duties, Vargas also served as an instructor in the NM State School of Physical Education, Recreation and Dance and gave lessons to Las Cruces area tennis players at the NM State Tennis Center.

 A native of Caracas, Venezuela, Vargas came to the United States in 1980 to play tennis at the New Mexico Military Institute in Roswell, N.M.
-As a sophomore at NMMI, he was named the Broncos’ Most Valuable Player when he played at the No. 3 singles position.
+As a sophomore at NMMI, he was named the Broncos’ Most Valuable Player when he played at No. 3 singles.

 After two years with the Broncos, Vargas accepted a scholarship at Arkansas State.
 There he played both No. 1 singles and doubles for two seasons.
 He graduated from Arkansas State in 1985 with a bachelor’s degree in business administration.